zwiegespalten/Mapillary-Image-Download/README.md

    'get_metadata' downloads the metadata associated with a list of sequenceIDs.
 You have the option to choose between the usage of only a ThreadPoolExecutor or a ThreadPoolExecutor combined with asynchronous download.
 Go for this, it is the default.
 Do not replace ThreadPoolExecutor with a ProcessPoolExecutor unless you want to suffer, then don't.

    'main' combines 'get_sequences' with 'get_metadata'
+## spacing_calculation.py

+This is small, lower level script to calculate distances and filter points based on them.
+Its functions will be called from 'data_integration_and_filtering.py'

+'distance_on_sphere_vectorized' is vectorized funtion to calculate the distance between two points.
+It is basically the haversine function and can also be used with points or two point arrays

+'filter_points' will iterate over points and their distances to one another within a sequence , aggregate them filter out those that are less than the wanted distance

+'calculate_spacing_vectorized' is a higher level function which will order the points based on their timestamp first and then apply 'filter_points'
 ## data_integration_and_filtering.py

 This script is one hell of a beast.
 It deals with the downloaded metadata.
 Like other scripts, it is divided into blocks with separate functionalities.
 The main aim of the script is: